 Health Innovators is an extracurricular activity and is therefore not ECTS credit-bearing.

 Does Your Team Have a Good Idea?
-Apply now

 In order to be admitted to the programme, teams of 2-5 students must submit a letter of motivation describing their idea.
 Teams consisting of students from more than one of the four institutions of higher education are prioritised.